ShimmerEngineering/Shimmer-C-API/README.md

 # Shimmer-C-API
-The Shimmer C# API is used to control and stream data from a Shimmer3 Bluetooth Device running LogAndStream firmware.
+The Shimmer C# API is used to control and stream data from a Shimmer3 Bluetooth Device running LogAndStream firmware. **Build the ShimmerAPI first before proceeding to using the examples as the examples reference the ShimmerAPI dll**.
 This API is broken into the following projects, please refer to the Readme of each project for further info

       1. ShimmerAPI